daskelly/CellReports_2018_heart_scRNAseq/README.md

 and can be downloaded from the ArrayExpress link above (file named `E-MTAB-6173.processed.1.zip`).

-To read the full count matrix (after unzipping the file above):
+To read the full count matrix in `R` (after unzipping the file above):
 ```r
 library(data.table)
 x <- fread("full_count_matrix.txt")